vshantam/Sub-Clusture/README.md

 		af.predict([[1,1]])

-Will you the output as
+Will give you the output as

 		array([0])